 Leibniz

-Modern philosophyLeibniz was a German philosopher of the 17th century (1646-1716).
+Modern philosophyLeibniz was a German philosopher of the seventeenth century (1646-1716).
 He was a universal mind: in mathematics, he invented differential calculus, and in physics, he formulated the law of conservation of energy.
 He was born in Leipzig, defended his doctorate in law in Nuremberg and became a librarian at the court of Hanover.
-In philosophy, he is known for his work the Monadology and his demonstration of the existence and perfection of God, author of the best of all possible worlds, which Voltaire mocked.
+In philosophy, he is known for his Monadology and his demonstration of the existence and perfection of God, the author of the best of all possible worlds — a notion Voltaire famously ridiculed.

 Monadology